makrai/notes/buechel18-emo-multilang-multitask-naacl.md

   * large-scale evaluation of our model featuring
     9 typologically diverse languages and multiple publicly available embedding
   * 15 conditions
-  * Our MTL model surpasses the current state-of-the-art for each of them, and even performs competitive relative to human reliability
+  * Our MTL model surpasses the current SOTA for each of them, and even performs competitive relative to human reliability
   * largest benefit on the smallest data sets, comprising merely one thousand
   * competitive to human annotation reliability in terms of inter-study as well as split-half reliability